 Most smart locks allow you to lock and unlock your door via your smartphone remotely, which is perfect for when you run out the door and forget.
 Some smart locks even let you share limited-access digital "keys".
 These are great for family members, guests, dog walkers and cleaners.

 This feature also means you can send temporary keys to people in the form of a number of pin, giving them access to your home when you’re away.
 You can delete the pin when they don’t need it anymore – no more copying keys!

 This is perhaps the biggest benefit of electronic entry systems.
-Being highly configurable, digital locks can be changed at a moment’s notice (which is why that old hotel key card in your wallet isn’t good for anything).
+They are easily customisable, and can be configured or reconfigured almost instantly, at at the touch of a button.
 In some cases, the property owner can even generate a record of when the door was locked or unlocked.